Developer Interface

 A List Meetings request may supply the following parameters:

-| http://www.twiddla.com/API/ListActive.aspx | |
+https://www.twiddla.com/API/ListActive.aspx | |

 username (required)